Time Bandits (TV series)

-Time Bandits is an upcoming fantasy adventure television series based on the 1981 film of the same name directed by Terry Gilliam.
+Time Bandits is a fantasy adventure television series created by Jemaine Clement, Iain Morris, and Taika Waititi, based on characters from the 1981 film of the same name directed by Terry Gilliam.
+The series premiered on July 24, 2024, on Apple TV+.
+In September 2024, the series was canceled after one season.

 Premise

 The series is described as a comedic journey through time and space with a ragtag group of thieves and their newest recruit: an eleven-year-old history nerd.